A harrowing 911 call from a wife who fears her husband's'snoring superfit husband' has been placed beside her bed

 The call handler immediately told her to pull the patient off the bed and perform CPR until the ambulance arrived.

-Gwen, the daughter of the couple, slept in another room while paramedics applied a defibrillator fifteen times to restart Geraint.
+Gwen, the daughter of the couple, slept in another room while paramedics used an defibrillator fifteen times to restart Geraint.

 He was rescued from the brink and rushed to hospital.
 He spent a month in recovery.